AI coaching can help you fight gaslighting

 9. The gaslighter manipulates situations to embarrass you.

-For example, the gaslighter might intentionally “forget” to email you about a meeting, so naturally, you don’t show up because you didn’t know about it.
+For example, the gaslighter might intentionally “forget” to email you about a meeting.
+So naturally, you don’t show up because you didn’t know about it.
 Then, they will reprimand you for missing the meeting.

 10. No matter how hard you try, your work is never “good enough.”